 The Ed.D. program is delivered through a blended delivery of on-site in person practicums and virtual coursework.
 Students attend, in person, on-site practicums twice per semester.
 The annual calendar of practicums is available from the program office.
 The balance of the credit hours and assignments are delivered virtually (e.g., webinars, asynchronous work, etc).
 In addition, students participate in a learning group in their geographical area.
 The program requires a time commitment of three years with 3 courses each semester (9 units), two organizational leadership courses and one research course per semester.

-The organizational leadership sequence is 12 courses over three years that may be taken for credit/no credit or for a grade.
+The organizational leadership sequence is 12 courses over three years that are taken for credit/no credit or for a grade.
+Students may individually select the letter grade as an option for their courses.
 Each course integrates leadership theory, skill development, and practice in the field.
 Examples of content include leadership theory, change, coaching, communication, diversity, innovation, systems thinking, and teamwork.
 The research sequence is 6 courses over three years.
 Four courses provide students with a foundation in qualitative and quantitative research.
 Students complete these four research courses sequentially during the first two years.
 The remaining 2 research courses are completed during the dissertation process in the third year.
 There is an eight-year time limit to complete all aspects of the dissertation from proposal to final reviews.

 Students who do not complete the dissertation within the three years of coursework, must continuously enroll in the Dissertation in Organizational Leadership course (continuous enrollment) each semester up to the eight-year time limit for the completion of the degree.